-Our business prospects will be impaired if third parties successfully assert that our product candidates or technologies infringe proprietary rights of such third parties.
+Our business prospects will be impaired if third parties successfully assert that EXONDYS 51 or our product candidates or technologies infringe proprietary rights of such third parties.

-Our competitors may make significant investments in competing technologies, and might have or obtain patents that limit, interfere with or eliminate our ability to make, use and sell our product candidates in important commercial markets.
+Our competitors may make significant investments in competing technologies, and might have or obtain patents that limit, interfere with or eliminate our ability to make, use and sell EXONDYS 51 or our product candidates in important commercial markets.

-If our product candidates or technologies infringe enforceable proprietary rights of others, we could incur substantial costs and may have to:
+If EXONDYS 51 or our product candidates or technologies infringe enforceable proprietary rights of others, we could incur substantial costs and may have to:

-- · obtain rights or licenses from others, which might not be available on commercially reasonable terms or at all; - · abandon development of an infringing product candidate; - redesign product candidates or processes to avoid infringement; - pay damages; and/or - defend litigation or administrative proceedings which might be costly whether we win or lose, and which could result in a substantial diversion of financial and management resources.
+- · obtain rights or licenses from others, which might not be available on commercially reasonable terms or at all; - abandon development of an infringing product candidate; - redesign EXONDYS 51, product candidates or processes to avoid infringement;

+- pay damages; and/or - defend litigation or administrative proceedings which might be costly whether we win or lose, and which could result in a substantial diversion of financial and management resources.

 Any of these events could substantially harm our potential earnings, financial condition and operations.
-Prosensa, which is developing competitive pipeline products, has rights to patent claims that, absent a license, may preclude us from commercializing eteplirsen in several jurisdictions.
-Prosensa has rights to European Patent No. EP 1619249, for example.
-We opposed this patent in the Opposition Division of the European Patent Office ("EPO"), and the Opposition Division maintained certain claims of this patent relating to the treatment of DMD by skipping dystrophin exons 51 and 46, which may provide a basis to maintain that commercialization of eteplirsen in Europe would infringe on such patent.
-Both we and Prosensa have appealed the Opposition Division decision, submitted briefs in support of our respective positions and have also submitted responses to each other's briefs.
-Prosensa filed arguments with the EPO in response to Sarepta's previously filed briefs.
-The Opposition Division decision, if maintained at the appeals level, could have a substantial effect on our business and leaves open the possibility that Prosensa or other parties that have rights to such patent could assert that our product candidate, eteplirsen, infringes on such patent.
-The timing and outcome of appeal cannot be predicted or determined as of the date of this report.
-If as part of any appeal in the European Union we are unsuccessful in invalidating Prosensa's claims that were maintained by the Opposition Division or if claims previously invalidated by the Opposition Division are restored on appeal, our ability to commercialize both eteplirsen and other therapeutic candidates for our pan-exon strategy could be materially impaired.
+BioMarin has rights to patent claims that, absent a license, may preclude us from commercializing EXONDYS 51 in several jurisdictions.
+BioMarin has rights to European Patent No. EP 1619249, for example.
+We opposed this patent in the Opposition Division of the European Patent Office ("EPO"), and the Opposition Division maintained certain claims of this patent relating to the treatment of DMD by skipping dystrophin exons 51 and 46, which may provide a basis to maintain that commercialization of EXONDYS 51 in a European country where BioMarin has a patent corresponding to EP 1619249 would infringe on such patent.
+Both we and BioMarin have appealed the Opposition Division decision, submitted briefs in support of our respective positions and have also submitted responses to each other's briefs.
+BioMarin filed arguments with the EPO in response to Sarepta's previously filed briefs.
+The Opposition Division decision, if maintained at the appeals level, could have a substantial negative effect on our business and leaves open the possibility that BioMarin or other parties that have rights to such patent could assert that EXONDYS 51 infringes on such patent in a relevant European country.
+The timing and outcome of the appeal cannot be predicted or determined as of the date of this report.
+If as part of any appeal before the EPO we are unsuccessful in invalidating BioMarin's claims that were maintained by the Opposition Division or if claims previously invalidated by the Opposition Division are restored on appeal, our ability to commercialize both EXONDYS 51 and our therapeutic candidates could be materially impaired.
+Moreover, our ability to commercialize EXONDYS 51 in a European country where BioMarin has a patent related to EP 1619249 while the appeal process remains ongoing before the EPO Board of Appeals could be materially impaired.
+In addition, we are aware of various divisional applications relating to EP 1619249 that are being pursued by BioMarin, which are pending and in some cases are granted.
+Any of these granted patents can also materially impair our ability to commercialize EXONDYS 51 or our therapeutic candidates, such as SRP-4045 and SRP-4053.